khkhiu/khkhiu.github.io/_posts/2021-04-07-personal-excel-basics.md

 Header and footer

 ***
 Header and footers can be inserted when an excel sheet needs to be printed.
-There are options to change to header and footer view from either the top menu bar or the bottom left.
+There are options to change to the 'Header and Footer' view from either the top menu bar or the bottom left.

 ![header and footer top](/assets/images/personal-excel-basics/header_footer_top.png)<br><em>Top bar, under 'insert' tab</em><br>
 ![header and footer bottom](/assets/images/personal-excel-basics/header_footer_bottom.png)<br><em>Bottom left button</em>